Louis Moreau Gottschalk: Life and career

 By the 1860s, Gottschalk had established himself as the best known pianist in the New World.
-Although born and reared in New Orleans, he was a supporter of the Union cause during the American Civil War.
-He returned to his native city only occasionally for concerts, but he always introduced himself as a New Orleans native.
-He composed the tarantella, Grande Tarantelle, Op.
+Although born and raised in New Orleans, he was a supporter of the Union cause during the American Civil War.
+Gottschalk returned to his native city only occasionally for concerts, but he always introduced himself as a New Orleans native.
+Gottschalk composed the tarantella, Grande Tarantelle, Op.
 67, subtitled Célèbre Tarentelle, during 1858–64.

-In May 1865, he was mentioned in a San Francisco newspaper as having "travelled 95,000 miles by rail and given 1,000 concerts".
+In May 1865, Gottschalk was mentioned in a San Francisco newspaper as having "travelled 95,000 miles by rail and given 1,000 concerts".
 However, he was forced to leave the United States later that year because of an alleged affair with a student at the Oakland Female Seminary in Oakland, California.
-Gottschalk denied any wrongdoing, but never returned to the United States.
+Gottschalk denied any wrongdoing, saying that the subsequent publication of this incident was an attempt to undermine his reputation by a rival of the piano manufacturer Chickering & Sons, the same brand of piano that Gottschalk used on his tours.
+He never returned to the United States.

 Gottschalk chose to travel to South America, where he continued to give frequent concerts.
-During one of these concerts, at the Teatro Lyrico Fluminense in Rio de Janeiro, Brazil, on November 24, 1869, he collapsed from yellow fever.
-Just before his collapse, he had finished playing his romantic piece Morte! (translated from Brazilian Portuguese as "Death"), although the actual collapse occurred just as he started to play his celebrated piece Tremolo.
+During one of these concerts, at the Teatro Lyrico Fluminense in Rio de Janeiro, Brazil, on November 24, 1869, Gottschalk collapsed from yellow fever.
+Just before collapsing, he had finished playing his romantic piece Morte! (translated from Portuguese as "Death"), although the actual collapse occurred just as Gottschalk started to play his celebrated piece Tremolo.
 Gottschalk never recovered from the collapse.

-Three weeks later, on December 18, 1869, at the age of 40, he died at his hotel in Tijuca, Rio de Janeiro, probably from an overdose of quinine.
-(According to an essay by Jeremy Nicholas for the booklet accompanying the recording "Gottschalk Piano Music" performed by Philip Martin on the Hyperion label, "He died ... of empyema, the result of a ruptured abscess in the abdomen.")
+Less than a month later, on December 18, 1869, at age 40, Gottschalk died at his hotel in Tijuca, Rio de Janeiro, probably from an overdose of quinine.
+According to an essay by Jeremy Nicholas for the booklet accompanying the recording "Gottschalk Piano Music" performed by Philip Martin on the Hyperion label, "He died ... of empyema, the result of a ruptured abscess in the abdomen."

-In 1870, his remains were returned to the United States and were interred at the Green-Wood Cemetery in Brooklyn, New York City.
+In 1870, Gottschalk's remains were returned to the United States and were interred at the Green-Wood Cemetery in Brooklyn, New York City.
 His burial spot was originally marked by a magnificent marble monument, topped by an "Angel of Music" statue, which was irreparably damaged by vandals in 1959.
-In October 2012, after nearly fifteen years of fundraising by the Green-Wood Cemetery, a new "Angel of Music" statue, created by sculptors Giancarlo Biagi and Jill Burkee to replace the damaged one, was unveiled.
+In October 2012, after nearly 15 years of fundraising by the Green-Wood Cemetery, a new "Angel of Music" statue, created by sculptors Giancarlo Biagi and Jill Burkee to replace the damaged one, was unveiled.